naodmekonnen/python-Crafted/pseudocode2.md

 --- create Rogue Class
     --- attack: if roll = 20, then 3 * attack(CRITICAL HIT)*
-    --- add dexterity modifier to attack instead of strength
+    --- add dexterity modifier to attack instead of strength*
-    --- if alignment = good, change to bad or neutral
+    --- if alignment = good, change to bad or neutral*
     --- if dexterity is positive ignore dex-modifier armor_class - dexterity(REVISIT LATER)

 --- create Monk class
-    --- add 1 hitpoint to base
+    --- add 1 hitpoint to base*
-    --- 3 points of damage instead of 1
+    --- 3 points of damage instead of 1*
-    ----adjust the level_up function to add 6 hitpoints
+    ----adjust the level_up function to add 6 hitpoints*
-    --- add wisdom and dex modifier (if positive) to AC
+    --- add wisdom and dex modifier (if positive) to AC*
-    --- increase attack roll by 1

 --- create Paladin class
-    --- add 3 hitpoints to base
+    --- add 3 hitpoints to base*
-    ---- adjust level_up function to at 8 per level
+    ---- adjust level_up function to at 8 per level*
     --- add +2 to dice_roll and attack if alignment = evil
     --- increases dice roll  by 1 for every level
     --- auto set align to good